 Standard Development Timeline

-This section is maintained by the drafting team during the development of the standard and will be removed when the standard becomes effective.
+This section is maintained by the drafting team during the development of the standard and will be removed prior to final disposition.

+No substantive changes were made to Posting 8.
+Only clarifying changes and a change to the Requirement R2 Violation Severity Level were made.
+Posting 9 is not offered for comment.
+Posting 9 is offered for ballot.

 Project Roadmap